pallupz/covid-vaccine-booking/README.md

 # COVID-19 Vaccination Slot Booking Script

-This very basic script can be used to automate covid vaccination slot booking on Co-WIN Platform.
+This very basic CLI based script can be used to automate covid vaccination slot booking on Co-WIN Platform.

 ### Important:
 - POC project. **Use at your own risk**.